BlitzKraig/fvtt-CommunityLighting/README.md

 }
 ```

 > The example code above is provided for simplicity, and is not very performant.
+It also does not respect the Opacity value set on the light, as this directly alters the coloration alpha.
 There is a more advanced version of this in `modules/animations.js`, `blitzSimpleFlash`

 When you're ready to test, save the file.
 Refresh Foundry, and double click on an Ambient Light, or create a new one.